mittalf/PyBer_Analysis_Challenge/README.md

 - Increase the number of drivers in the Rural area
 - Decrease the fare per ride in the Rural area
 - Inrease the number of drivers in the Suburban area
+- The line chart shows that at the end of April, the Total Fare in Suburban is increasing while it is decreasing in Urban and Rural area, therefore more drivers should be allocated here.